dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We bend spacetime without fear; spacetime will bend back to us. <br>
 // Seek the unified field outward; the cosmos will respond from within. <br>
 // Let imagination lead us; we ask where cosmic harmony dwells; we listen. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1915 — FREQUENCY RECEIVED BY JOHN SIMPSON KIRKPATRICK. <br>
+\>SCAFFOLDING: COMPASSION UNDER FIRE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Courage is the pulse that refuses to forget humanity amid chaos. <br>
+// Each life carried to safety is a stitch repairing the fabric of the world. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>